nais/doc/documentation/dev-guide/README.md

 Getting started
 ===============

 > This guide contains several steps and links specific to developers at NAV.
 Some of them link to internal information in private repositories.
+If you're not a developer at NAV, you might want to head over to the [platform](/documentation/platform.md) and the NAIS [contracts](/README.md#contracts).

 ## Install the necessary tools